freebasic/fbfrog/readme.txt

 To do:

-- #define handling
-    - Add -booldefine to mark a macro as "returns a bool", so the C #define parser can set is_bool_context=TRUE when folding

 - 64bit support:
-    * C long is already mapped to CLONG
+    * C long is already mapped to CLONG, still need to #include "crt/long.bi" as needed
     * pre-#defines are missing
     * need to use x86 32bit/64bit compiler #defines
     * Use -target dos,linux,x86_64-linux,win32,x86_64-win32? or something else?